+At this point, you may be asking what exactly silicone rubber is used for.
 Liquid silicone rubber is a highly versatile material, and new applications for it are discovered and tested every day.
 It is a mainstay in healthcare manufacturing, automotive component manufacturing, electronics and consumer products, gaskets and other hardware, and many other markets.

 Typical liquid silicone rubber products manufactured by SIMTEC include:

 Gaskets, seals, and O-rings

 And much more